rocketedaway/data-structures-and-algorithms/data-structures/union-find/README.md

 A simple implementation of the Union-Find data structure that optimizes just the find/connected operations

+@TODO: Add in depth explanation of how this version of the data structure works
+@TODO: Add explanation as to why this is optimized for the Find command
+@TODO: Add explanation of the problems with this implementation

 #### The underlying data structure:
 ```
 (List Indicies)     0   1   2   3   4   5   6   7 ...
 N